 Not primarily IT, as you might assume.
 Our main contacts are business unit managers as well as compliance and audit officers.
 They have an interest in ensuring that data is handled in accordance with the law, regulations and company policies in order to prevent damage to our reputation as well as financial losses.
 We have also received an order directly from the CEO of a large company.

 All organisations that generate sensitive data: hospitals, medical centres, local and municipal authorities, tax consultants, patent departments, etc. In fact, any organisation that wants to know where its data is located and wants to protect it.
 The list is endless.
-The new data protection act, which is currently being revised, will in future force everyone to ask “Do I know where my data is?”
+The new data protection act from 2022 will in future force everyone to ask “Do I know where my data is?”
 Most companies, regardless of their industry, do not currently know this conclusively.
 So there’s still lots for us to do.

 More on the topic